 A : Textbook selections can be found at the TVCC Bookstore website.
 Instructions are available to help navigate you through the process.

 Q : Where can I get a statement of my tuition & fees/housing?

 A : Tuition & fee statements, as well as housing fees, can be accessed through your My Cardinal Connect student portal, within the “Student Finance” module.
+It may take up to 48 hours after your registration for your statement to fully process and reflect an accurate bill.
 Please be aware that “Financial Aid” and “Student Finance” are separate modules within your portal.
 You should verify that any financial aid awards look correct within your portal before proceeding to your tuition & fees statement to arrange payment.

 Q : How soon do I need to pay my tuition & fees/housing?